Westley Allan Dodd: Murders

-On September 4, 1989, Dodd went to Vancouver's David Douglas Park, with a fish fillet knife and shoelaces, and sought out young boys to kill.
-He lured two brothers, 11- and 10-year-old Cole and William Neer, to a secluded area, where he forced them to undress, tied them to a tree and performed sex acts on them both.
-When he was done, he stabbed them repeatedly with a knife and fled the scene.
+On September 4, 1989, Dodd went to David Douglas Park with a fish fillet knife and shoelaces, seeking out young boys to kill.
+He lured two brothers, 11- and 10-year-old Cole and William Neer, to a secluded area, where he forced them to undress, tied them to a tree and performed sex acts on both.
+When he was done, Dodd stabbed the boys repeatedly with the knife and fled the scene.
 The boys were soon discovered in the park.
-Cole was dead at the scene, while William died en route to a nearby hospital.
+Cole was found dead at the scene, while William died en route to a nearby hospital.
+Afterward, Dodd started a scrapbook with newspaper clippings about the murders.

-After the murders of the two brothers, Dodd started a scrapbook with newspaper clippings and other facts about the murders.
-On October 29, Dodd drove to Portland, Oregon, where he encountered four-year-old Lee Iseli and his nine-year-old brother Justin at a local park.
+On October 29, Dodd drove to Portland, Oregon, where he encountered 4-year-old Lee Iseli and his 9-year-old brother Justin on the playground at Richmond Elementary School.
 The younger boy was playing alone on a slide, and Dodd succeeded in convincing the boy to come with him.
 Justin had gone home, so Dodd told Lee that he would drive him back to his house.
-He managed to take Lee to his apartment in Vancouver apparently unnoticed, and he ordered the boy to undress.
+He managed to take Lee to his apartment in Vancouver apparently unnoticed, and there he ordered the boy to undress.
 Dodd then tied Lee to his bed and molested him, taking photographs of the abuse.
-Dodd kept Lee overnight while he continued to sexually abuse him, all the while jotting down every detail in his diary.
-The next morning, he strangled Lee to death with a rope and hung his body in the closet, photographing it as a macabre "trophy".
+Dodd kept Lee overnight while he continued to abuse him, all the while jotting down every detail in his diary.
+The next morning, Dodd strangled Lee to death with a rope and hung his body in the closet, photographing it as a macabre "trophy".

-He would later confess to police that he had originally planned not to kill the boy, but eventually decided that it was necessary to keep him from telling anyone.
-Dodd stuffed Lee's nude body in trash bags and threw it in some bushes near Vancouver Lake.
-He burned Lee's clothing in a trash barrel except for the boy's underwear, which he kept as a souvenir of the crime.
-One day later, Lee's body was discovered, which sparked a manhunt for the killer.
-Dodd kept a low profile and mostly stayed in his apartment, writing down future plans for child abduction and also constructing a homemade torture rack for the next victim.
+Dodd would later confess to police that he had originally planned not to kill the boy, but eventually decided that it was necessary to eliminate him based on his possible testimony.
+He stuffed Lee's nude body in trash bags, which he threw in some bushes near Vancouver Lake.
+He also burned Lee's clothing in a trash barrel except for the boy's underwear, which he kept as a souvenir of the crime.
+One day later, Lee's body was discovered, sparking a manhunt for the killer.
+Dodd kept a low profile and mostly stayed in his apartment, writing down future plans for child abductions and constructing a homemade torture rack for his next victim.